fabianfernandezGL/TheGoodPizza/README.md

 Launches the test runner in the interactive watch mode.
 Also provides the test coverage report.

+### `yarn cypress:open`

+Launches the Cypress App, so you can see and run the E2E tests.

 ### `yarn build`

 Builds the app for production to the `build` folder.\